jongomez/llmpeople/README.md

 # HOW TO SET UP

+An OpenAI API key is required.
+Check out the OPENAI_API_KEY env var in the .env file.

+A Google Cloud API key is required.
+Check out the GOOGLE_API_KEY env var in the .env file.

 1. **Install npm** - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and node version 18.14.2 are recommended (this is the LTS version as of June 25 2023)

 2. **Make sure npm is installed**.
 You can run `npm -v` to check if it's installed.